 Housemate trust in London

 The issues that result in people sharing homes with people they don’t trust appear to magnify in London.
-High competition for homes and the higher-than-average expense of moving out appears to be forcing London residents to endure unsuitable living arrangements for longer than the rest of the UK.
-In fact, London residents are more likely than anyone else to share homes with people they don’t trust, but they are the least likely to move out of that home.
-House-sharers in East Anglia are the least likely to have a housemate they don’t trust
+High competition for homes and the higher-than-average expense of moving out appear to be forcing London residents to endure unsuitable living arrangements for longer than the rest of the UK.
+London residents are more likely than anyone else to share homes with people they don’t trust, but they are the least likely to move out of that home.
+House-sharers in East Anglia are the least likely to have a housemate they don’t trust.

 |Area||Percentage who’ve lived with at least one person they didn’t trust|